Every great dream begins with a dreamer – in this story the dreamer was Elon Musk, founder of PayPal, Tesla and SpaceX.

 In order to accelerate the development of functional prototypes and encourage student innovation, SpaceX announced the Hyperloop Pod Competition in 2015, which challenges university teams to design and build the best transport Pod.
 The first two competitions were held in January and August 2017 and were the first of their kind anywhere in the world.

-Based on these successes, SpaceX has moved forward with the third instalment: The Hyperloop Pod Competition 2018.
+Based on these successes, SpaceX has moved forward with the fourth instalment: The Hyperloop Pod Competition 2019.
 The competition will focus on a single criterion – maximum speed.
 Additionally, all Pods must be self-propelled.

-The competition will take place in summer 2018 and is open to both new and returning student teams.
-Swissloop is happy to be a part of this third instalment and looks forward to competing in the summer!
+The competition will take place in summer 2019 and is open new and returning student teams.
+Swissloop is happy to be a part of this fourth instalment and looks forward to competing in the summer!

 The Hyperloop Vision - A Paradigm Shift

 Due to high drag, trains are mostly limited to 350 km/h, while airplanes take ages to board.

 Commuting nowadays means getting up early, squeezing into full trains and waiting for ages to arrive.